 even though there were armrests on the most uncomfortable chairs, sleeping was still possible because of the silent ambience of this place. – Derek

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Milwaukee General Mitchell International Airport.

 What to Expect

-Milwaukee General Mitchell International Airport consists of a mid-size terminal with three concourses (C, D and E) with 38 gates, and about two dozen eateries and retail outfits spread out between the concourses and main landside terminal.
-The only 24-hour operation is Starbucks, so plan accordingly if you intend to spend the night.
+Milwaukee Airport (code: MKE) consists of a mid-size terminal with three concourses (C, D and E) with 38 gates, and about two dozen eateries and retail outfits spread out between the concourses and main landside terminal.
 WiFi is available to help pass the time.
 And additional comfort may be found through fee-based access to the airport’s first class lounge.
 See Airport Lounges below for locations and rates.

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Most chairs in the airport are hard and have armrests, but some passengers have managed to sleep by propping their feet up on an opposite seat.
 An internet/workstation area near the entranceway to Concourse C has been cited as a potential nook for relatively private sleeping with an added bonus of a heated wall.
 The airport is known for being cold and noisy, so prepare by bringing extra layers or a travel blanket and earplugs/noise-cancelling headphones.
 For uninterrupted sleep, there are some hotels within a quick shuttle ride of the airport.
-See Airport Hotels below.
+See Airport Hotels below or read some traveller reviews for more tips.

 Good to Know